 Chronic Dry Eyes

 Tears are necessary for providing clear vision.
-Dry eye is a condition in which a person doesn’t produce enough tears to naturally lubricate and nourish the eye.
+A dry eye is a condition in which a person doesn’t produce enough tears to lubricate and nourish the eye naturally.
 Symptoms of chronic dry eyes include:

 What causes dry eyes?

-A person may suffer from chronic dry eyes if they don’t produce enough tears or if the tears they do produce are low quality (oil, water, and mucus deficiencies cause tears to evaporate too quickly or not spread evenly over the cornea).
-There are several reasons someone may develop chronic dry eye syndrome, including age, medication side effects, environmental conditions, hormonal changes, and as the result of other medical conditions such as diabetes and rheumatoid arthritis.
+A person may suffer from chronic dry eyes if they don’t produce enough tears or if the tears they produce are of low quality (oil, water, and mucus deficiencies cause tears to evaporate too quickly or not spread evenly over the cornea).
+One may develop chronic dry eye syndrome for several reasons, including age, medication side effects, environmental conditions, hormonal changes, and other medical conditions such as diabetes and rheumatoid arthritis.

 How are dry eyes treated?

-Artificial tears can help lubricate and hydrate the eye, but more advanced cases may require prescription medication or punctal plugs, tiny devices that are inserted into tear ducts to block drainage and increase the eye’s tear film and surface moisture.
+Artificial tears can help lubricate and hydrate the eye, but more advanced cases may require prescription medication or punctal plugs.
+These tiny devices are inserted into the tear ducts to block drainage and increase the eye’s tear film and surface moisture.

 Eye Floaters